Azamatsksstv/ToDoList/README.md

 ***Usage

 *Once the server is running, you can access the application at http://localhost:8000/api/v1.
 The home page will display a list of all tasks.
-You can add new tasks by clicking the "Add Task" button, edit or delete existing tasks by clicking the corresponding buttons next to each task.